Dutchess County, New York: Elections

-The composition of the County Legislature is 16 Republicans, 8 Democrats and 1 Conservative for the 2021–2023 term.
+The composition of the County Legislature is 15 Republicans and 10 Democrats for the 2024–2025 term.
 County elections occur in odd-numbered years.

 Historically, Dutchess County, like most of the lower Hudson, was classic "Yankee Republican" territory.
 Between 1884 and 2004, the Republican presidential candidate carried Dutchess County in 28 out of 30 elections (1964 and 1996 being exceptions).
-As a measure of how Republican the county was during this time, Hyde Park resident Franklin D. Roosevelt lost Dutchess County (but won New York) during his four successful bids for president.
+Even Hyde Park resident Franklin D. Roosevelt failed to carry the county during his four campaigns.

 The Republican edge narrowed significantly in the 1990s, with George H. W. Bush going from 61 percent of the county's vote in 1988 to only 40.5 percent in 1992, although that likely was affected by the presence of Ross Perot on the ballot as a third-party candidate.
 In 2008, Barack Obama became only the third Democrat to carry the county since 1884, and the first to win a majority since Lyndon Johnson in 1964.
-It has gone for the Democratic candidate in four consecutive elections (2008, 2012, 2016, and 2020).
+It has gone for the Democratic candidate in five consecutive elections (2008, 2012, 2016, 2020, and 2024), though never by a margin of more than 10%.

 Dutchess County is split between two congressional districts.
 The most southern portion is in the 17th district, represented by Republican Mike Lawler.
 The rest of the county is in the 18th district, represented by Democrat Pat Ryan.
-These are considered "swing" districts nationally, with Cook Partisan Voting Index ratings of D+3 and D+1, respectively, as of 2022.
+These are considered "swing" districts nationally, with Cook Partisan Voting Index ratings of D +1 and D +2, respectively, as of 2025.

 Law enforcement

-The Cities of Beacon and Poughkeepsie; Towns of Fishkill, Hyde Park, Pine Plains, Poughkeepsie, Rhinebeck, Red Hook, and East Fishkill; and Villages of Millerton, Wappingers Falls, Millbrook, have their own Police departments.
+The Cities of Beacon and Poughkeepsie; Towns of Fishkill, Hyde Park, Pine Plains, Poughkeepsie, Rhinebeck, Red Hook, and East Fishkill; and Villages of Millerton, Wappingers Falls, and Millbrook, have their own Police departments.
 The remainder of the county is patrolled by the Dutchess County Sheriff's Office and New York State Police.
 The New York State Police Troop K headquarters is located in Millbrook.